We all get a little forgetful from time to time. The good news is there are lots of things you can do to help improve your memory.

 Memory loss or being forgetful can often be caused by something common or treatable, like:

 - Anxiety and depression

 But if you've become increasingly forgetful or if memory loss is impacting your day-to-day life, it's best to get yourself checked by your GP.

 Besides being able to remember things there are lots of advantages to having a good memory.
 Working memory, for instance, is where you can do complicated mental tasks while holding information in your head.

-If you've noticed your memory isn't as good as it used to be - or if your partner or someone else you care for isn't as mentally on the ball as they once were - here are a few things you could try:
+If you've noticed your memory isn't as good as it used to be - or if someone you care for isn't as mentally on the ball as they once were - here are a few things you could try:

-Try taking opportunities that come your way at work to learn new skills, or if you're retired you may want to consider doing some voluntary work that will help keep you mentally active.
-Or you could think about taking up a new hobby, learning how to speak another language or to play a musical instrument (even listening to music - particularly instrumental music - is thought to be good for your memory, as well as your focus and attention).
+Try taking opportunities at work to learn new skills, or if you're retired consider doing voluntary work that will help keep you mentally active.
+Or why not take up a new hobby, such as learning how to speak another language or to play a musical instrument.
+Even listening to music - particularly instrumental music - is thought to be good for your memory, as well as your focus and attention..